s256/zusi3-manometer/README.md

 Use a level converter and seperate power delivery to use the stepper motors.

+Under *./resources/* you can find several documents, like datasheets or the official ZuSi documentation including the TCP API.

+Under *./cad/* you can find a PCB for the ESP32 including level converter made with Fritzing.

+## To-Do: Seperate power delivery for the stepper motors.
+The motors are currently powered by the ESP, putting seperate 5V Input to the level converter didn't change that for some reason.
+I didn't have the time to check for the reason.
+I expect the motors to destroy the level converter because of the inductive power from the coils going back into the level converter (and maybe the ESP!).
+So be warned and use with caution.

 # ESP32 Manometer für Zusi 3

 Basierend auf https://github.com/Basti189/Zusi3Schnittstelle and https://github.com/clearwater/SwitecX25.